5.10. Table Partitioning

 IFtest must exactly match the

-CHECKconstraint for its partition.
+CHECKconstraint for its child table.

 While this function is more complex than the single-month case, it doesn't need to be updated as often, since branches can be added in advance of being needed.